 The President may recommend to the Board of Trustees the formation of all special task forces to address time-specific needs of the Foundation.

-All committees shall consist of a Chair and two or more Fellows or Associates of the Member.
+All committees shall consist of a Chair and two or more members of the Member.

 The Nominating Committee shall have the privilege of recommending to the Board of Trustees the appointment and reappointment of committee members, and the filling of vacancies on all committees and task forces as may be necessary to carry on the activities of the Foundation.